Dingsi/LumpiBot/README.md

 ### Installation (Windows)
 - Download LumpiBot via Git.
 - Open LumpiBot.sln in Visual Studio to download all missing NuGet Packages.
+- Copy opus.dll & libsodium.dll from _libs into the root directory.
 - Build Project in Visual Studio or via. 'dotnet build' Command.
 - Run LumpiBot for the first Time, it will create an config.json at [Project Folder]/bin/netcoreappX.X/
 - Insert your Bot Token: